 - You can become a fully qualified Chartered Accountant a year after graduation (having successfully completed the Advanced Stage papers of the ICAEW's Associate Chartered Accountant qualification)

-- We are one of the UK's leading centres for management education, part of an elite group of global EQUIS accredited business schools
+- One of the UK's leading centres for management education, part of an elite group of global EQUIS accredited business schools

-- We are ranked 7th in the UK for accountancy and finance in The Guardian University Guide 2018
+- Ranked 7th in the UK for accountancy and finance in The Guardian University Guide 2018

 - Nottingham University Business School is recognised as an ICAEW Partner in Learning